-Johns Hopkins All Children’s Hospital used the Community Health Improvement Guiding Principles proposed by the Johns Hopkins Medicine Community Benefits Advisory Council to help guide our collective commitment and efforts.
+To help guide our collective commitment and efforts, we use the Community Health Improvement Guiding Principles proposed by the Johns Hopkins Medicine Community Benefits Advisory Council.
 They are the following:

 - Partners with those community leaders and community-based organizations that serve as stewards to guide and educate Johns Hopkins All Children’s to best serve the needs of each population.